Email Marketing Summit Australia Virtual Event

 Click Through Rates – If our click through rate was lower than average we can usually pinpoint the call to action was hidden too far down the email and not obvious.
 With this in mind over time we have evolved our emails to include call to action links throughout the email as both text links and as buttons and we have seen our click through rates increase significantly as a result.

-Click Map (COMING SOON) – We will soon be launching a click map feature that will allow you to visually see where people are clicking on your emails.
-This will be great tool to see how your email layout is performing and in particular where the placement of you call to action works best.
+Click Map – This feature allows you to visually see where people are clicking on your emails.
+It’s a great tool to see how your email layout and content are performing, and where the placement of your call to action works best.

 When you have a better understanding of your own reports and trends across your email sends you can make informed decisions on what your customers want you to do more of and where you should focus your time.